AmiDug/BrazilPipeline/README.md

 me the best results when I was solely using my local PC's CPU computation.
 I also learned that deep learning models don't work as well as I thought they would on tabulated data but prefer unstructured data which is something I will consider when choosing models in the future.

 [1]Olist. (n.d.).
 Brazilian E-Commerce Public Dataset by Olist [Data set].
 Kaggle. https://www.kaggle.com/datasets/olistbr/brazilian-ecommerce

+Claude 3.7 helped in answering some questions I had and with troubleshooting